Kenivia/Honing-Forecast/Details.md

 ### Next big step(s)

-- COMBINING CHANCE AND BUDGET MODE: slider chance - give optimized gold purchase to hit that percentage, optionally add your budget, which updates that purchase and clamps the chance slider to the current chance
+- idk whats happening anymore ~~COMBINING CHANCE AND BUDGET MODE: slider chance - give optimized gold purchase to hit that percentage, optionally add your budget, which updates that purchase and clamps the chance slider to the current chance~~
 - Raw graph that adjusts for mats purchased with gold, based on the budget mode above
 - ~~True juice usage optimization(maximize chance of success)~~ might not be possible, at least with beam search because evaluating the effect is way too hard
 - ~~option for Bottleneck-aware juice/free tap gold value estimation~~ but the gold value will depend on how we've used it... idk if this is possible